sahib/rmlint/docs/rmlint.1.rst

     All following options are passed to the gui application.

     This will only work when ``Shredder`` and it's dependencies were installed in prior.
+See also: http://rmlint.readthedocs.org/en/latest/gui.html

 :``-w --with-color`` (**default**) / ``-W --no-with-color``:

     Use color escapes for pretty output or disable them.
-    If you pipe `rmlints` output to a file -W is assumed automatically.
+    If you pipe `rmlints` output to a file ``-W`` is assumed automatically.

 :``-h --help`` / ``-H --show-man``: